Buy Viagra Connect Online

-How long does it take for Viagra to work?
+How long does it take for Viagra Connect to work?

 How effective is it?

-Men for whom sexual activity may be inadvisable.
-These men should be referred to their doctor.
-This includes men:
+This also applies to men for whom sexual activity may be inadvisable.
+It includes men:

 - whose doctor has advised that they are not fit enough for any physical and/or sexual activity.

 - who feel very breathless or experience chest pain with light or moderate physical activity, such as walking briskly for 20 minutes or climbing two flights of stairs.

 - who have had a recent (6 months) acute myocardial infarction (AMI) or stroke